AndreaDaFi/Data-Science-1/README.md

 ## Running Locally (no AWS required)

-All scripts have been updated so that S3 download/upload calls are commented out.
+All notebooks have been updated so that S3 download/upload calls are commented out.

 ### Prerequisites